 And I think the challenge has been that oftentimes in our own American, Christian understanding of things, we believe you have to do things our way.
 This American exceptionalism is not just for foreign policy.
 It’s in our Christian faith too.
 And when I think about the Global South and the rise of Christianity, increasingly we’re not in the driver’s seat of foreign policy or even Christian doctrine these days.
 We’ve seen very clearly the Methodist Church, right?

-I think it’s very interesting to watch how Christianity is working in Turkey because literally if you go to Cappadocia, this is where St. Paul… you know, Antioch, the very first Church in the world was in Turkey, right?
+I think it’s very interesting to watch how Christianity is working in Turkey because literally if you go to Cappadocia, this is where St. Paul… Antioch, the very first Church in the world was in Turkey, right?
 In Antioch, which is right close to where a million refugees from Syria huddled around these caves where St. Peter started his first Church and the Catholic Church grew.

 And you go from that period of time to today, where I think, numerically, there’s only 7,000 Christians who go ahead and name… In Turkey, you have to put your religious Creed because that’s a legacy of the Ottoman period.
 There are a lot of people who have some Muslim on their card that are very much like people here who are calling themselves Christians but don’t particularly have a community of faith.
 But don’t particularly have any real persuasion but they like to Celebrate Christmas and Easter but don’t have a personal faith.

 And so in many ways I find it much easier to work in a place like Turkey where it’s so dry and so… so clear-cut.
 You know, I prayed before most of my meals and I would invite my Muslim friends to do that with me.
 They thought it was the greatest thing ever.
 This is amazing.
-We have… we have a prayer that we say but it’s kind of formulaic and we just kind of chant.
+We have a prayer that we say but it’s kind of formulaic and we just kind of chant.
 We don’t actually have a meaning behind it.
 You actually think about what you’re saying and you bless this food and talk about the people that are around there and you’re able to actually have a personal relationship with your God?
 That’s awesome!
 That’s appealing.
 But increasingly, it’s harder and harder to get people that have that cross-cultural and cultural ability.

 And it kind of hurts me a little bit to say this, but I just feel that the Americans I see increasingly of faith, and the idea that they have going over there is to basically take a Bible to the middle of the streets and start thumping people upside the head with it without realizing that you’re really making it difficult for the indigenous Christian population.
 You’re actually hurting them if you come all the way from Texas – I’m not picking on Texas, I love Texas – they would come over here and they would go to the street corner, and they almost wanted to get arrested because it was a great story to tell back home.
-“I was like in the country where Paul got arrested and I got arrested too.”
+“I was in the country where Paul got arrested and I got arrested too.”

 That may be great for you and for the embassy official who had to get your sorry bottom out of jail.
 It’s annoying to me.
 But what does it do to the other Christians?
 Because then they’re like oh yeah, you need outside support.
-Oh yeah, that Andrew Brunson, he’s working for CIA but he’s… he’s related to the coup.
-So I don’t blame, kind of, Andrew Brunson or his family for their work.
+Oh yeah, that Andrew Brunson, he’s working for CIA but he’s related to the coup.
+So I don’t blame Andrew Brunson or his family for their work.
 He has a passionate heart for the Turkish people.
 Even now, despite everything that’s happened to him, he preaches forgiveness.
 Right?

 And when you look at the defining moment in U.S.-Turkey relations for the last three years under this President, President Trump, the Brunson Affair is kind of the top one.
 And so I think there is a role and a special place that we all have to play but we need to play it from a sense of humility and a sense of understanding the region.
-Um, I probably lost track of the second part of your question.
+I probably lost track of the second part of your question.
 What was it… Okay great.
 Maybe time for one more question?

 Answer: So two things.
 Unfortunately, we’re already intent on Cold War.
 Right?
 We can’t avoid that.
 China’s already made it very clear that the great Chinese firewall will prevent anyone from entering and we have to to make choices.
 The 5G is a great example, right?
-Uh, the recent action of the Administration against Huawei is a very clear indication that anything that you do or say on any Chinese network is no longer over, right?
+The recent action of the Administration against Huawei is a very clear indication that anything that you do or say on any Chinese network is no longer over, right?
 It is clearly being controlled and used.
 Now, we can make the case that Apple also has this treasure trove, but really this is not a competition between Washington and Beijing.
 This is a competition between Beijing and Silicon Valley, alright?
 I would argue that GAFA – Google, Apple, Facebook, and Amazon – have a lot more in that struggle than anybody else watching it has, and we’re just trying to play catch-up.

 Having said that, we’re not quite at the Cold War yet, right?
 And it’s very different, right?
 Because the Soviet Union was economically cut off from the rest of the world, and the “free world” as we called it, the leader of the free world was back here in Washington and really was able to mobilize people.

 So our grand strategy, my professor at Yale John Gettis, talks about empire by invitation or empire by force.
 The Soviet Union was the route by force.
-And you literally forced everyone behind an iron curtain to be part of their… their side.
-Whereas Americans generally were invited in.
+And you literally forced everyone behind an iron curtain to be part of their side, whereas Americans generally were invited in.
 Now sometimes we invited ourselves, we stayed a little longer than we should have, but more or less… If you have to make a choice in the world between who you were going to go with, the Americans were the most benign influence.

 My fear of what’s happening now goes back to my point about leadership.
 We’re lacking leadership everywhere.
 Right?
 I don’t actually think Xi Jinping is a particularly strong leader.
 Right?
 That’s a controversial statement, but I don’t think he is.
 I don’t think a strong or visionary leader like Mao would have let the province in Hong Kong persist the way they are.
 I don’t think the Uyghur problem would get to where it is.

 Yes, I don’t believe there’s been some sort of flowering and opening for these things to happen, but they were pretty mismanaged, right?
-And what’s amazing to me is instead of being able to take that to our advantage, we actually, like bungled even worse, right?
+And what’s amazing to me is instead of being able to take that to our advantage, we actually bungled even worse, right?
 What I mean by that is we are driving ourselves into a world in which we are exactly what you said, in which we are self-possessing strategy.

 And you said you’re from South Korea.
 Let me just point this out.
 There is no bigger strategic threat to U.S.-China then what’s happening right now between South Korea and Japan.
 These are our two closest allies in the region and what’s happening?
 They’re going at a Cold War at each other.
 You as a South Korean going to Japan will be accused of different things, right?
 Japanese buying South Korean products will be accused of not being loyal.
 That’s absurd.

 We have more military forces – the army on the Korean peninsula, the air force and navy on Japanese Islands, than anywhere else in the world.
 And yet we’re allowing this to go back and forth.
-Now, you could say well we’re not… that’s not our problem.
+Now, you could say well that’s not our problem.
 That may be true.
 But these are two key allies that now don’t have an intelligence-sharing community anymore.

 So I don’t particularly have a fond view of President Putin right now, obviously.
 But I also don’t have a fond view of the Japanese began by putting in moral whiteness.
 There were mistakes made on both sides.
 And the thing that’s most egregious to me, because I’m not Japanese and I’m not South Korean, is the lack of U.S. leadership.
 And that lack of leadership is present everywhere that we’ve seen.
 Right?
 And to me, the South Korea-Japan situation is far worse.

 Now, I can make the case that South Korea is no longer a U.S. ally because it’s already in China’s orbit, right?
-I mean, think about the level of integration between the Chinese economy and South Korea, and you think about these different things going on… I could basically look out 20 years and see a scenario in which South Korea would much rather get along with its more powerful neighbor to the North and its neighbor to the North immediately, the North Koreans, than have some type of peace settlement.
+I mean, think about the level of integration between the Chinese economy and South Korea, and you think about these different things going on.
+I could basically look out 20 years and see a scenario in which South Korea would much rather get along with its more powerful neighbor to the North and its neighbor to the North immediately, the North Koreans, than have some type of peace settlement.
 Because if a peace settlement is going to be a preemptive strike, a bloody nose, so to speak, to South Korea, that’s probably not South Korea’s interest because of the lives that we’ve lost.

 But I still believe, maybe naively, that the U.S. power in this region is not necessarily by forcing people to do things, but by providing good offices and opportunities to drive in that direction.
 When I think about South Korea’s economy and how interlinked it is to the Japanese, and I think of the people in this town who are making lots of different decisions about how to deal with the fallout from the pushback against China and the supply chain, the last thing we need right now are the two most powerful allies we have there, and the two biggest economies going at it like children.
 So, that might be a little harsh but it’s kind of what I feel right now.